TheAcharya/MarkersExtractor/README.md

      --result-file-path ./result.json \
      --log-level debug --log $ERROR_LOG
    ```
-7. Save the script file as `myscript.sh` within your **MarkersExtractor** folder.
+7. Save the script file as `myscript.sh` within your `MarkersExtractor` folder.
 8. To give execute permission to your script, open Terminal, `chmod +x /Users/xxx/Desktop/MarkersExtractor/myscript.sh`
 9. To execute your script, open Terminal, `sh /Users/xxx/Desktop/MarkersExtractor/myscript.sh`
-10. You can create and save multiple `.sh` files for different modes and configurations.
+10. You can create and save multiple shell scripts for different modes and configurations.
 11. If the `--result-file-path` option is supplied with a path including filename (ie: `./result.json`), the tool will create a JSON file at that path once the export is complete.
 See [Result File Contents](#result-file-contents) for details.

 </p>